merkle-open/SitecoreBlog/docs/_posts/2024-05-06-extend-rich-text-editor-for-custom-link-type.md

 * Create the control for your custom dialog
 * Extend the JavaScript file with your control
 * Add a "Html Editor Button" to the toolbar in the core database

+As you can see, customizing the rich text editor with your own dialog is relatively straightforward and for your content editor, it is an important step to enhance the content editing experience.